matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Simple.md

 <a name="addRowsFromArray" id="addRowsFromArray"></a>
 ### `addRowsFromArray()`

-Adds multiple rows from an array.
+Adds rows based on an array mapping label column values to value column values.

-You can add row metadata with this method.

 #### Signature